Will196410/PhotoCull/docs/theme_workflow.md

 ```

 ## 4. evaluate_gold_labels.py
 Evaluate the themes to enable creation of the views.
+Gold refers to labels used for tuning the categorisation engine.
+Work in progress.
 ```
 usage: evaluate_gold_labels.py [-h] [--output OUTPUT] [--confusion-output CONFUSION_OUTPUT] gold_labels_csv master_gallery_images_csv
 ```